Career Definition for a Data Entry Specialist

 General Office Clerk

 For those wanting to perform more office tasks than just imputing data, becoming a general office clerk may be a job to consider.
 Office clerks enter data into the computer and type up documents, but they also organize files, answer the phone, greet office visitors, process received mail items, make copies and assist with other administrative duties.
-Obtaining a high school diploma or similar education is how most qualify for a clerical position, but taking basic computer and business courses at a postsecondary school may also be beneficial.
-According to the BLS, this occupation will grow at a slower-than-average rate of 3% between 2014 and 2024.
-The median annual income for general office clerks is $29,580, based on BLS figures from May 2015.
+Obtaining a high school diploma or similar education is how most qualify for a clerical position, but taking the basic computer and business courses at a postsecondary school may also be beneficial.
+According to the BLS, this occupation will decline at a rate of 1% between 2016 and 2026.
+The median annual income for general office clerks is $32,730, based on BLS figures from May 2018.

 If more complex administrative responsibilities are desired, becoming an administrative assistant is another career possibility.
 Beyond answering the phone and dealing with correspondence, administrative assistants order and organize supplies, create reports and spreadsheets, manage information storage, complete bookkeeping tasks and offer other types of office support to management.
 To enter this profession, computer skills and a high school diploma are necessary.
 Some employers prefer to hire candidates who have taken business and English courses at a college or technical school.
-The BLS predicts a 3% increase in job opportunities for administrative assistants and secretaries from 2014 to 2024.
-Administrative assistants and secretaries not working in medical, legal or executive positions can expect to earn a median salary of $33,910, as estimated by the BLS in 2015.
+The BLS predicts a 5% decrease in job opportunities for administrative assistants and secretaries from 2016 to 2026.
+Administrative assistants and secretaries not working in medical, legal or executive positions can expect to earn a median salary of $36,630, as estimated by the BLS in 2018.